Rio de Janeiro Weather: Climate, rain and how to plan your trip

 Cloudy or cooler days are actually perfect for exploring neighborhoods.
 Santa Teresa and Botafogo have great cafés, street art, and a slower pace that you can enjoy without the heat.
 The Botanical Garden is also beautiful on overcast days: softer light, fewer crowds.

 Rainy days are a good excuse to slow down.
 Rio's historic downtown has excellent museums, and the city's bakeries and restaurants are worth lingering in.
-If you want a full list of ideas, here’s a guide on things to do in Rio when it rains.
+For a full list of ideas, here's what to do in Rio when it rains.

 Why staying longer in Rio helps you deal with the weather